 Further study in the history of art and technology at Stanford University prepared him further, instilling a lifelong respect for philosophy, artisanship, and beauty - as well as excellent perl chops.
 Entering the workforce in the heady days of late 1999, he rapidly found himself constructing information architectures, templating frameworks, physical networks, server administration systems, and soup-to-nuts e-commerce websites for a broad range of clients.

-Life took him to Denver, Manhattan, Tampa, Santa Clara, Berlin, and finally to Prague, where he assembled a crack team of international developers intent on reaping the benefits of the mobile-computing revolution.
+Life took him to Denver, Manhattan, Tampa, Santa Clara, Berlin, Prague, and finally New York, where he joined the crack team of engineers and thinkers who built Tumblr into one of the biggest apps in the world.

 In his dwindling spare time he enjoys writing, cooking, yoga, playing strategic board games, and music.